 This article will explain how to play different variations of Stableford.

 What Is Stableford Scoring?

-The stableford scoring format is a scoring system that awards positive points or negative points to a player depending on how many strokes they accumulate during a hole.
+The Stableford scoring format is a scoring system that awards positive points or negative points to a player depending on the number of strokes they accumulate during a hole.

 Below is the R&A’s stableford scoring system:

 - 6 points – Four strokes under par

 - 5 points – Three strokes under par

 - 4 points – Two strokes under par

 - 3 points – One stroke under par

 - 2 points – Even par